gargvishesh/druid/docs/multi-stage-query/index.md

    druid.sql.executor.type=imply
    ```

-### Enable an enhanced Query view
+### Enable the enhanced Query view

-To use the multi-stage query engine with the Druid console, enable an enhanced version of the Query view.
+To use the multi-stage query engine with the Druid console, enable the enhanced version of the Query view.
 To enable this view, perform the following steps:

 1. Open the Druid console.
 You can select **Manage data** in Imply Manager or **Open Druid console** in Pivot.
 2. Option (or alt) click on the Druid logo to enable the enhanced Query view.